matatk/landmarks/README.md

 This extension's support for landmarks
 --------------------------------------

-Landmarks uses the [Page Structural Semantics Scanner Tests](https://github.com/matatk/page-structural-semantics-scanner-tests) suite; you can find information on standards support there.
+The Landmarks extension uses the [Page Structural Semantics Scanner Tests suite; you can find information on standards support there](https://github.com/matatk/page-structural-semantics-scanner-tests#support-for-landmarks).

 Information for web authors, designers and developers
 -----------------------------------------------------